 Graduates may progress to doctoral studies and the option to undertake a research career.

 Eligible to apply and gain entry to a PhD.
 The research training is also a valuable asset for any nurse because of the emphasis on evidence-based nursing.
 It may be seen as an advantage for gaining promotion.

-Fully taught by Sydney Nursing School academics
+The programme is fully taught by University of Sydney’s Sydney Nursing School academics.

 Mode of Delivery

 Blended learning comprising: